 You Are 3 to 6 Months Into a Full-Service Retainer and Still No Pipeline Movement

 Intelligent Resourcing installs the signal layer that connects AEO content to outreach timing and produces a meeting number you can put in a report.
-Pipeline360's 2026 B2B marketing content report found that 54% of B2B marketing professionals describe their content strategy as advanced, yet only 19.1% track pipeline contribution as a KPI, which means most teams confident in their content sophistication are measuring that sophistication against visibility metrics while the board asks a commercial question the current model was not designed to answer.
+Plenty of B2B teams would describe their content strategy as advanced, yet far fewer track pipeline contribution as a KPI — which means the board is asking a commercial question the current reporting model was not designed to answer.

 You Have Already Decided on Intelligent Resourcing: Next Step